Jones Tabernacle Christian Methodist Episcopal Church

 Since that time, the church mortgage has been paid off.
 The church is still a “family church” and Jones has continued to have good leadership.
 New members have been added who have made a difference, such a Napoleon and Virginia Thompson and their family.
 Reverends Thomas Hunt and Kenneth Fleming followed Reverend Sullivan for short, yet notable terms.
 Reverend Doretha Baldwin, a woman very true to the Methodist tradition, followed them.
 Reverend William Scott came to serve Jones next and he and his wife, Rose were no less than a Godsend during that period.
 Reverend Scott traveled every Sunday from Statesville and provided the most faithful and dutiful leadership any church could ask for.
 He religiously visited the sick and shut-in, the prison-bound and the aged.
 He showed a special interest in the children of the church and his knowledge of God’s work was remarkable.

 Pastor James Tillman followed Reverend Scott and, though only at Jones for a short period of time, he and his wife, Loretta left a memorable legacy.
-Pastor Tillman rejuvenated the youth choir to become the notable choir it is today and sought to encourage members to commit to learning and observing with more fidelity traditional CME principles.
+Pastor Tillman rejuvenated the youth choir and sought to encourage members to commit to learning and observing with more fidelity traditional CME principles.
 Pastor Tillman’s motto was “Its Time to Move to the Next Level.”

 Pastor Veldon Meredith came to Jones after Pastor Tillman.
 He had a long history with the CME Church and; therefore, had a strong dedication to the church body.
 Pastor Meredith, along with his wife, Delores and their four children brought a special vitality and enthusiasm to the Jones Family.
 His fiery sermons and “can’t fail” faith inspired his members to “step outside the box” and to move to new heights.